Laz people

 The Laz people, or Lazi (ლაზი Lazi; ლაზი, lazi; or ჭანი, ch'ani; Laz), are a Kartvelian ethnic group native to the South Caucasus, who mainly live in Black Sea coastal regions of Turkey and Georgia.
-They traditionally speak the Laz language (which is a member of the Kartvelian language family) but have experienced a rapid language shift to Turkish.
+They traditionally speak the Laz language but have been subjected to a process of deliberate Turkification under the lengthy Turkish rule.

 Of the 103,900 ethnic Laz in Turkey, only around 20,000 speak Laz and the language is classified as threatened (6b) in Turkey and shifting (7) in Georgia on the Expanded Graded Intergenerational Disruption Scale.

 Etymology

-Maunsell's map, a pre-World War I British ethnographical map of the Caucasus, showing the Laz region in orange.

 The ancestors of the Laz people are cited by many classical authors from Scylax to Procopius and Agathias, but the word Lazi in Latin language (Λαζοί) themselves are firstly cited by Pliny around the 2nd century BC.